PreviousPreviousHomeNext

 • 1854:Kansas-Nebraska Act and ‘Bleeding Kansas’

 In 1854, Stephen Douglas hoped to build a transcontinental railroad through Nebraska.
 Southern Senators said they would agree only if Nebraska became a 'slave state'.
 Douglas’s Bill proposed that the inhabitants of new states should be allowed to choose for themselves – this overturned the Missouri Compromise and the 1850 Compromise.
 A new state of Kansas was also proposed, which would have a better chance of deciding to be 'slave state'.
-The result was a bloody mini-civil-war in ‘Bleeding Kansas’, 1854-59.
+When abolitionist Charles Sumner criticised the Bill and denounced 'slave power', he was badly beaten up in Congress by slaveowner Preston Brooks.
+The result in Kansas was 'Bleeding Kansas', a bloody mini-civil-war 1854-59.

 • SOUTH: Southern politicians were disappointed not to get the railroad, and angry that slavery was not imposed on Kansas.